MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-linux-vm.md

 ## Shield a Linux VM
-Windows Server 2016 introduced the concept of a shielded VM for Windows OS based virtual machines (VMs).
+Windows Server 2016 introduced the concept of a shielded VM for Windows OS-based virtual machines (VMs).
 Shielded VMs provide protection against malicious administrator actions both when VM’s data is at rest or an untrusted software is running on Hyper-V hosts.
 [Learn more](guarded-deploy-vm.md).

 With Windows Server 1709, Hyper-V introduces the support for provisioning Linux shielded VMs.
 This is now available in VMM 1801